Larsende/Agility2020-AS3/class1/module1/module08.rst

             }
         }

 #.
-Looking further into this request:.
+Looking further into this request.
 Line 13 defines the schema that we are going to use: ``AS3-F5-HTTP-lb-template-big-iq-default-v1``.

 #.
 Click the blue ``Send`` button.
 Ensure that you receive a 200 OK response.